 Known as a country of fire and ice volcanic eruptions are not common but do happen here every four years on average, the country has been formed entirely from volcanic eruptions, the activity can be seen everyday in the form of geysers, hot springs and rock formations.
 Hiking, bathing in thermal pools, pony trekking, whale watching and seeing the wonderful sights are among the things to do in Iceland.
 At the very least spend an extra day or two in the modern cosmopolitan city of Reykjavik, home to a wealth of cultural institutions such as museums, galleries, and the Hallgrimskirkja church.
 Leisure possibilities inside the city include parks, gardens, and thermal baths.
 You can also take advantage of Reykjavik's wide range of shopping possibilities, excellent dining options, and famous nightlife.

 Embark on a voyage featuring the incredible scenery, culture, history, and wildlife of Svalbard, Greenland, and Iceland.
 Experience Spitsbergen's deep fjords, narrow channels, jagged snowy mountains peaks, and immense glaciers.
 Scout for reindeer, Arctic fox, and walrus.
 Cross the Greenland Sea for an exploration of Northeast Greenland National Park and discover Scorsebysund's beautiful fjord system and stunning icebergs.
 Visit the Inuit village of Ittoqqortoormiit, hike the tundra, and visit ancient Thule archeological sites.
 Keep an eye out for a variety of seabirds and whales as you sail through picturesque waters.
 Complete your journey in Reykjavik, Iceland.
-Along the way, learn from knowledgeable guides, attend lectures and photography workshops, or opt to kayak in pristine polar waters.
+Along the way, learn from knowledgeable guides, attend lectures and photography workshops.

 Contact me about my trip to the Arctic!